 Myasthenia gravis is an autoimmune disease characterized by weakness and rapid fatigue of voluntary muscles.
 It is caused by a defect in the communication between the nerves and muscles.
-The body’s own immune system mistakenly creates antibodies that block or alter nerve impulses to muscles.
+In myasthenia gravis, the body’s own immune system mistakenly creates antibodies that block the neurotransmitter acetylcholine from crossing the small gap between the nerve ending and the muscle it controls (called the neuromuscular junction).

 Myasthenia gravis often affects muscles that control eye and eyelid movement, facial expressions, chewing, talking, and swallowing.
-However, any muscle that a person voluntarily controls can be affected.
+However, any voluntary muscle can be affected.
 Muscle weakness tends to worsen with activity and improve with rest.

 Some people with myasthenia gravis may also have a thymoma, a tumor of the thymus gland.
 Thymomas are usually benign, but can become malignant.